iridium-browser/iridium-browser-ubuntu/docs/fuchsia_build_instructions.md

 $ fetch --nohooks chromium
 ```

-If you don't want the full repo history, you can save a lot of time by
-adding the `--no-history` flag to `fetch`.

 Expect the command to take 30 minutes on even a fast connection, and many
 hours on slower ones.